inflowlab/Walia/packages/walrus_mcp/README.md

-import { SealConfig, SealManager, WalletManagement } from "@walia/typescript";
+import { SealConfig, SealManager, WalletManagement } from "@walia/walrus_mcp";
-import { SealConfig, SealManager, WalletManagement } from "@walia/typescript";
+import { SealConfig, SealManager, WalletManagement } from "@walia/walrus_mcp";

-# Walia TypeScript Component
+# Walia Walrus MCP Component

-This package contains the TypeScript implementation of wallet management, storage, and utility functionality for the Walia project.
+This package contains the Walrus MCP implementation of wallet management, storage, and utility functionality for the Walia project.

 ## Features